 Jyu Yon Dai (Takagi Shuzo Brewery in Yamanashi Prefecture)

-The umami and sweetness of the rice heightens the aroma of this perfect sake.
+The umami and sweetness of the rice heighten the aroma of this perfect sake.
 From the alluring scent of the sake before tasting to the sensation after tasting, this sake proves what a “real sake” is supposed to be, from start to finish.

 Kawanakajima Maboroshi Mai (Shusen Kurano Shuzo Brewery, Nagano Prefecture)